Pauyy/metrobattle/README.md

 ## output
 Every* message the script recives is logged to a file called `debug.log`
+Every chat message and private message is logged to a file called `info.log`
 successful login and WebSocket connection as well as first search are printed to stdout
 the start and end of the battle and faints are also printed to stdout